-Each Manager will be analyzed every two years to ensure that the Manager is continuing to invest the portfolio in the style for which it was originally hired.
-Style integrity is essential to maintain the Board's asset allocation policy.
-Any significant deviation in style will result in the overall Fund having a different characteristic, in some measure, from the broad market and underlying indexes that comprise ACERA's policy index.
+Each Manager will be analyzed every two-three years to ensure that the Manager is continuing to invest the portfolio in the style for which it was originally hired.
+Style integrity is essential to maintain the Board's individual asset allocation policyclass structure objective.
+Any significant deviation in style will result in the overall Fund asset class having a different characteristic, in some measure, from the broad market and underlying indexes that comprise ACERA's policy index.
 Significant variations in the portfolio characteristics from the style anticipated in the management Contract may indicate a change in its investment style.